Gutter-Guys/Gutter_Rat/GR9/README.md

     - Hotend of Choice (Please use a EVA2.4 supported hotend)
     - GT2 Belts
     - 2x Nema17 motors of your choice
-    - Controller with at least 4x TMC2209 (Example config is with SKR E3 v2)
+    - Controller with at least 4x TMC2209 (Example config is with SKR E3 v2), 6x TMC2209 required for Tri-Z modifications
     - M3 Heat Sets (4 needed for mounting, more maybe needed for your EVA)
 - Reuse
-    - Stock pulleys
+    - Stock pulleys or 13mm wide 20t idlers
-    - X Extrusion (Cut down slightly to fit) *note: you can buy and cut a new one*
+    - X Extrusion (Cut down slightly to fit, 400mm mininum, 420mm maximum) *note: you can buy and cut a new one*

 ### Can I fit MGN12H on my Y if I already have them?
 Short answer: Yes it can be made to work